edelabar/ericdelabar.com/_posts/relevant/2008-05-02-metaprogramming-javascript.markdown

 ---
 layout: post
-title: Duck Punching JavaScript - Metaprogramming with Prototype by Eric DeLabar
+title: Duck Punching JavaScript - Metaprogramming with Prototype
 metadesc:
 class: post
 changefreq: never
-priority: 0.9
+priority: 1.0
-category: relevant
+categories: [javascript]
 ---
-# Duck Punching JavaScript - Metaprogramming with Prototype

 First, let me explain the title for those of you who live in Java world.
 The term Duck Punch comes from Ruby programmers and refers to the concept of [duck typing](http://en.wikipedia.org/wiki/Duck_typing) used by Ruby and other languages; <q>if it walks like a duck and quacks like a duck, I would call it a duck.</q>